X Factor Malta: Presenter and judges

 On 2 July 2018, it was announced that Ben Camille was selected to host the show.
+From Season 4, Gianni Zammit hosted the show instead after Ben Camille's 3 seasons hosting the program.

 The full judges' panel was revealed on 31 July 2018, and was composed of music producer Howard Keith Debono, The Rifffs' frontman Ray Mercieca, Maltese singer and songwriter Alexandra Alden, and singer/star Ira Losco.